-Restoration of Water-Damaged Images For family photographs that have sentimental value, it is possible to scan and repair them digitally.
+For family photographs that have sentimental value, it is possible to scan and repair them digitally.
 This requires a high-quality scanner, editing software (e.g. Photoshop), a lot of time and considerable retouching skills.
-The best way to restore photos damaged by water is to consult with a professional photo restoration service.
+However, if you have heavily damaged photographs, it may be of interest to take them to a professional photo restoration service.

 The good news is that our photo restoration services fix a lot of photos with water damage.
 We regularly receive images with telltale signs of mold or water stains, and people are pleasantly surprised to learn how much we can do to help.
 The simplest method to rescue water-damaged papers and books is to place wet items on blotting paper so that they absorb moisture.
 Paper towels are a good choice, as long as you stick with plain white ones without the elegant prints.

 Avoid using newsprint, as ink can run.
 If you have photos damaged by water, try this process and see if the photos can be restored.
 In many cases, immersing photos in clean distilled water and removing dirt from their surfaces will suffice.
 Always start with those images that do not have negatives or those whose negatives have been damaged.
 Twyla, although I can't be sure without seeing the affected photos, I think there's a good chance that you can soak the construction paper.